 A dermatologist performs an excision of a malignant skin lesion.
 During the patient’s treatment, a separate skin lesion is discovered which the physician thinks warrants closer attention.
 After obtaining consent from the patient to perform a second procedure, the physician performs a biopsy of the new site.
 To bill correctly and appropriately, the coder would list the surgical services rendered as follows:

 - 11100-51 (biopsy of skin, single lesion)

 This is a good illustration of where our coding assumptions and the coding rules go their separate ways.
-Many billing and coding staff would think the excision should be indicated as the primary procedure, since it is the reason the patient obtained treatment.
+Many billing and coding staff would think the excision should be indicated as the primary procedure since it is the reason the patient obtained treatment.
 But with modifier 51 being dependent upon procedure cost, we find that the closure (highest cost) should be billed as primary, with the second and subsequent procedures of the excision and biopsy (lower cost) needing modifier 51.

 An OBGYN’s patient is 10 weeks pregnant and schedules an appointment due to vaginal bleeding.
 After examination and ultrasound, the physician decides the patient is having a miscarriage and recommends immediate treatment.
-The patient also requests placement of an IUD.
+The patient also requests the placement of an IUD.
 The OBGYN performs a surgical completion of the miscarriage and inserts the requested IUD during this visit.

 Modifier 51 would be applicable in this scenario as follows:

 - 58300-51 (insertion of IUD)